 Other user receivables pertain to unbilled operating costs such as common area maintenance and property tax recoveries and chargebacks.
-Included in this amount is \$40,159 (December 31, 2019 - \$40,153) of residential condominium sales receivables from King Portland Centre (net of deposits).
+As at December 31, 2019, this balance includes \$40,153 of residential condominium sales receivables from King Portland Centre (net of deposits) which have subsequently been collected.